The Troggs: Legacy and influence

-The Jimi Hendrix Experience famously covered "Wild Thing" during their appearance at the 1967 Monterey Pop Festival, introducing it as the British/American joint "national anthem", and climaxing with Hendrix burning his guitar.
-MC5 covered "I Want You" at their live shows and recorded the song for the album Kick Out the Jams, although they renamed it "I Want You Right Now".
 In 1990, the first hit for (and first single by) the band Spiritualized was a cover of "Anyway That You Want Me".
 This cover later was used in the movie Me and You and Everyone We Know.
 In 1991, "Love Is All Around" was covered by R.E.M. during live performances and was released later that year as a B-side on their "Radio Song" single.
 They also performed an acoustic version of the song on MTV Unplugged.
-In 1994, Scottish band Wet Wet Wet's version of "Love Is All Around" spent 15 weeks at number one in the UK after its inclusion in Four Weddings and a Funeral.
-The authorship royalties enabled Reg Presley's 1990s research and publication on extraterrestrials and other paranormal phenomena.
-In 2012, Norwegian band Ulver covered the song "66-5-4-3-2-1" for their covers album Childhood's End.
-"Wild Thing" was covered by an ensemble featuring Queen guitarist Brian May to open the Wildlife Rocks' event at Guildford Cathedral in May 2014.